-Lycoming Housing is a public housing agency in Williamsport, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 19th, 2019, Lycoming Housing has 1 waiting lists that are open now or opening soon.
+Lycoming Housing is a public housing agency in Williamsport, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 20th, 2019, Lycoming Housing has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.

 |Lycoming Housing Housing Choice Voucher||Closed|

 Applicants who need help completing the application due to disability can make a reasonable accommodation request to the housing authority via 5703233755.